Deido182/GeneralPurpose_SegmentTree/README.md

   }

 - Function3 \<T\> f3 is necessary for the lazy propagation.
-It explains how to change the value of an internal node (which cover some range).
+It explains how to change the value of an internal node (which covers a range).
 Let's suppose to want a structure which allows update(l, r, increment) and query(l, r) = sum(a[l], ..., a[r]).
   Now let's suppose to reach an internal node N which covers exactly the whole range [l, r].
   We need to change its value without going on.
 Indeed, we will go on with the update of its subtree